mattermost/docs/source/install/self-managed-changelog.md

  - v9.1 is built with Go ``v1.20.7``.

 ### Known Issues
- - A known issue related to the new feature to convert a Group Message channel to a private channel: [MM-54526](https://mattermost.atlassian.net/browse/MM-54526).
+ - A known issue related to the new feature to convert a Group Message channel to a private channel [MM-54526](https://mattermost.atlassian.net/browse/MM-54526).
  - ``/invite`` user to a channel incorrectly posts an ephemeral message of ``<no value> added to {channel_name} channel`` [MM-54555](https://mattermost.atlassian.net/browse/MM-54555).
  - Left-hand side resize option overrides the **Browse/Create Channel** menu if To-Do plugin is installed [MM-54367](https://mattermost.atlassian.net/browse/MM-54367).
  - Copy pasting images from Chrome fails [MM-54486](https://mattermost.atlassian.net/browse/MM-54486).